Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 George Hurdle 2 miles - Rather confusingly a new race for four year olds and up was given the same name as the novices hurdle that had been staged on the corresponding day the previous year.
 However despite the racecard stating that this was the same race that Beacon Light had won in 1976 this was a completely new event.
 Beacon Light very nearly won this inaugural event too but he crashed out at the last when holding a commanding lead.
 The race was gifted to the Irish trained Cooch Behar who gained his second success over the course and distance having won the inaugural Juvenile Hurdle the year before.
 The race was replaced by a selling hurdle in 1980.

-Weetabix Chase 3 miles 1 furlong - Another race that has survived in a variety of guises to the present day and as the Betway Handicap Chase it is now the race before the National.
+Weetabix Chase 3 miles 1 furlong - Another race that has survived in a variety of guises to the present day and as the William Handicap Chase (registered as the Freebooter) it is now thethird race on Grand National day.

 Red Rum Novices Handicap Chase 2 miles - Not to be confused with the Red Rum Chase, Aintrees greatest son became probably the one of a select band of horses to have a race named in their honour when still in training.
 It was first run on the eve of his finest hour as it closed the second days programme.
 Extended in distance to two and a half miles the race was staged until 1985.